 The NHTSA chooses to rate vehicles that are predicted to have a high sales volume for the coming year and the organization purchases vehicles from dealerships to begin the testing process.
 The NHTSA is not able to rate every model of vehicle on the market, but all vehicles are required to meet Federal Motor Vehicle Safety Standards.

-If you or someone you love was injured in an auto accident, you could be entitled to compensation because of the pain, suffering and financial hardships you endured as a result.
-The legal team at Phillips Law Group believes the victims of auto accidents have the right to competent and aggressive representation for your injuries.
+If you or someone you love was injured in an auto accident, you could be entitled to compensation because of the pain, suffering, and financial hardships you endured as a result.
+The legal team at Phillips Law Group believes the victims of auto accidents have the right to competent and aggressive representation for their injuries.

 Because we work on a contingency fee basis, you pay us nothing unless we win a successful verdict or settlement.
 We will always fight for the MAXIMUM amount of compensation due to our clients.

 To find out how we can help, simply fill out the Free Case Review form, located on the right side of this page, at the top.
-Its completely confidential and 100% FREE.
+It is completely confidential and 100% FREE.